 CLOTHING AND UNIFORM

 All North Lanarkshire schools must have a dress code, which encourages pupils to dress in a way which is appropriate to attendance at school.
 This dress code must not lead to direct or indirect discrimination on the grounds of race, religion, gender or disability.
-Prior to drawing up the dress code the parents, pupils and staff were fully consulted.
-It is the expectation of the education authority that parents will be keen to support the dress code and written agreement may be sought.
+Prior to drawing up the dress code the parents/carers, pupils and staff were fully consulted.
+It is the expectation of Education and Families that parents/carers will be keen to support the dress code and written agreement may be sought.

 Clothing which is unacceptable in school under any circumstances includes items which: